precice/openfoam-adapter/README.md

 Additional debug messages can be printed.
 For performance reasons, these messages are disabled at compile-time.
 In order to activate them, the adapter needs to be built with the `ADAPTER_DEBUG_MODE` defined.
 For this, comment-out the respective line in the beginning of the `Adapter.C` file.
+Additional flags exist in the `CHT.C` and `KappaEffective.C`.

 ### How to couple a different variable?

-In case you want to couple a different variable, you need to create a new coupling data user class in the `preciceAdapter::User` namespace.
+In case you want to couple a different variable, you need to create a new coupling data user class in the `preciceAdapter::CHT` namespace or in a new one.
 Then you need to add an option for it in the configuration part to add objects of it into the `couplingDataWriters` and `couplingDataReaders` whenever requested.

-There are some `NOTE`s in the files `Adapter.H`, `Adapter.C` and `CouplingDataUser/Temperature.H` to guide you through the process.
+There are some `NOTE`s in the files `Adapter.H`, `Adapter.C` and `CHT/Temperature.H` to guide you through the process.

 _Note:_ make sure to include any additional required libraries in the `LIB_LIBS` section of the `Make/options`.
 Since the adapter is a shared library,